Amsterdam/panorama-textures/README.md

 Requires `python` to run, but examples are included, so they can be shown as is.

-To run examples, install the dependencies from `requirements.txt`:
+To run examples, install the dependencies from `requirements.txt`, best practice is to create a virtual environment to do so:

+    python3 -m venv .venv
+    source .venv/bin/activate
     pip install -r src/requirements.txt

 #### Sample